-- 102. Plaintiff incorporates by reference the preceding paragraphs as if fully set forth herein. - 103.
+- 103. Plaintiff incorporates by reference the preceding paragraphs as if fully set forth herein. - 104.
 With knowledge of the contamination of its food products with Listeria and other contaminants, and even though time is of the essence to avoid infection with Listeria when a person is exposed to it, Defendant intentionally concealed and suppressed material facts concerning the adulteration of the food products it manufactured, distributed, supplied, and sold to their customers.
-Defendant knew its food was adulterated and nonetheless failed to timely disclose this information to the detriment of Plaintiff and others, who Defendant caused to be infected with Listeria.
-Plaintiff relied upon Defendant's claim that it responsibly sourced its food and stood behind its slogan, "Ingredients of Trust." - 104.
-Defendant knew for a protracted period of time that its deli-meat products were contaminated but failed to disclose to the public during that time the fact that the food was adulterated until after many people, including Plaintiff, became severely injured.
-By putting profits over people's health, Defendant failed to provide the public with the information it deserved and was entitled to know in order to avoid consuming the Defendant's contaminated product. - 105.
-Defendant had a duty to immediately disclose that its food products were contaminated given the conditions at the Jarratt plant to allow Plaintiff and others to avoid consuming the defective products.
-Defendant breached that duty, proximately causing Plaintiff's injuries and damages. - 106.
-Defendant had exclusive knowledge of the scope and extent of the contamination of its food products at its Jarratt plant but chose to continue to manufacture, distribute, supply, and sell its adulterated food products and not warn Plaintiff or other members of the public of the threat of illness from the consumption of its contaminated products.

-107. As a direct result of Defendant's concealment and suppression of material facts, Plaintiff has sustained damages as outlined herein, including without limitation being exposed to Listeria and contracting Listeriosis from Defendant's products.

-As a further direct and proximate result of Defendant's fraudulent concealment and 108.

-suppression of material facts, Plaintiff was caused to suffer serious injuries; has suffered bodily pain and mental anguish; has suffered, and will suffer in the future, pain of body and mind; has incurred, and will continue to incur, medical and related expenses; and has suffered, and will suffer in the future, other damages.
+Defendant knew its food was adulterated and nonetheless failed to timely disclose this information to the detriment of Decedent and others, who Defendant caused to be infected with Listeria.
+Decedent relied upon Defendant's claim that it responsibly sourced its food and stood behind its slogan, "Ingredients of Trust."

+- 105. Defendant knew for a protracted period that its deli-meat products were contaminated but failed to disclose to the public during that time the fact that the food was adulterated until after many people, including Decedent, became severely injured.
+By putting profits over people's health, Defendant failed to provide the public with the information it deserved and was entitled to know in order to avoid consuming the Defendant's contaminated product. - 106.
+Defendant had a duty to immediately disclose that its food products were contaminated given the conditions at the Jarratt plant to allow Decedent and others to avoid consuming the defective products.
+Defendant breached that duty, proximately causing Decedent's injuries, damages, and untimely death. - 107.
+Defendant had exclusive knowledge of the scope and extent of the contamination of its food products at its Jarratt plant but chose to continue to manufacture, distribute, supply, and sell its adulterated food products and not warn Decedent or other members of the public of the threat of illness from the consumption of its contaminated products. - 108.
+As a direct result of Defendant's concealment and suppression of material facts, Decedent has sustained damages as outlined herein, including without limitation being exposed to Listeria and contracting Listeriosis from Defendant's products. - 109.
+As a further direct and proximate result of Defendant's fraudulent concealment and suppression of material facts, Decedent was caused to suffer serious injuries and death, bodily pain and mental distress, and pain of body and mind, and further caused her to incur medical and related expenses, and as a further direct and proximate result of Defendant's fraudulent concealment and suppression of material facts, Decedent's surviving wrongful-death beneficiaries have suffered extreme damages as described herein.